I teach classes on the history of political philosophy, feminism, and critiques of capitalism.

 Feminist Critique and Politics

 Feminist protests against gender inequality and injustice are on the rise around the world.
 The gendered issues of domestic violence, reproductive rights, care, underpaid female work, sexuality, and sexual harassment continue to be at the center of today’s popular mobilizations.
 What changes do feminist movements demand?
 What commonalities and differences do their participants have with each other?
 What conflicting utopian visions of equal, free worlds coexist within feminist political struggles?
 The course provides a survey of key feminist theoretical debates, both historical and contemporary, about power, equality, and freedom.
-By discussing the works of revolutionary suffragettes, liberal, socialist feminists, as well as radical, decolonial, environmental, intersectional, queer and anti-racist feminist thinkers, we will reconstruct core agreements and disagreements in feminist critique of the current political and economic system.
-The readings include Olympe de Gouges, Alexandra Kollontai, Simone De Beauvoir, Maria Mies, Martha Nussbaum, Nancy Fraser, Angela Davis, Patricia Hill Collins, María Lugones, Judith Butler, Shireen Hassim among others.
+By discussing the works of revolutionary suffragettes, liberal, socialist feminists, as well as radical, decolonial, environmental, intersectional, queer, and anti-racist feminist thinkers, we will reconstruct core agreements and disagreements in feminist critique of the current political and economic system.
+Readings include Olympe de Gouges, Alexandra Kollontai, Simone de Beauvoir, Maria Mies, Martha Nussbaum, Nancy Fraser, Angela Davis, Patricia Hill Collins, María Lugones, Judith Butler, and Shireen Hassim, among others.

 Western Political Thought I: Ancient and Medieval